Dsolnik/sle-mentoring/iteration5/it5.md

 8(Extra).
 Read up on https://github.com/expressjs/session -- sessions

 #Part 2:
-Finish up the FEM stuff and take notes here.
-Those videos are incredibly important.
+Finish up the FEM or REACT stuff and take notes here if incomplete.
+Those videos are incredibly important and do come down in the pipeline.
+Prefer REACT or FEM excess stuff.

+#Part 3:
+Networks:
+1. What is a private IP address?
+2. What is the loopback address?
+3. What are the 7 layers of the OSI model? (memorize this)
+4. What private IP address can you most likely expect your router to have?
+5. What is the difference between a public and a private IP address?
+6. Run $ipconfig -- get your own MAC address write it down here, then write down your IPv4 address and your IPv6 address

 #Part Feedback: